 East Sussex Healthcare NHS Trust

-There are some 500,000 people who live in East Sussex and the Trust is one of the largest organisations in the county.
-We employ over 7,500 dedicated staff with an annual turnover of £360 million.
+East Sussex Healthcare Trust is one of the largest organisations in the county, employing over 7,000 dedicated staff with an annual turnover of £365 million.

 Surrey and Sussex Healthcare NHS Trust